RevealBi/Documentation/docs/user/fields/calculated/overview.md

 subtractions, divisions, additions or multiplications.
 In [this table](samples), you will find some examples that do not use the predefined functions.

-## What to consider when using the Analytics functions
+## What to consider when using the Reveal functions

   - **Text strings should be included between quotation marks**.
     Examples include locale ("en") and date formats ("dd/mm/yyyy").